 Whether if you’re considering a metal roof installation or researching the different type of metal roof panels and metal fastener systems, then this article is for you.

-Today, DeLaurier Roofing covers the common types of metal roofing materials, the metal roofing system fasteners and what factors to consider when choosing a roofing contractor for a metal roof installation.
+Today, Peach State Roofing covers the common types of metal roofing materials, the metal roofing system fasteners and what factors to consider when choosing a roofing contractor for a metal roof installation.

 While metal roofs have a reputation for being a superior roof for your home or business, the type of metal panel, the installation method and the preparation are all important factors to consider.
 Even though many metal roofs are installed every year, many of them have issues and leaks far before the expected lifetime of that roof.
 There are two main installation types for metal roofing, exposed fasteners panels like Georgia rib and concealed fastener panels like standing seam systems or metal shingles.
 The installation method you choose will determine the expected lifespan of the metal roofing system.